Cryotherapy for Mesothelioma

 Cryotherapy Is Less Invasive

-Compared to traditional surgery, cryotherapy is less invasive.
+Cryotherapy is less invasive than traditional surgery.
 This means it may be a great option for patients who are not good candidates for traditional surgery due to health concerns.

 Because the incision is so small, cryotherapy may not even require general anesthesia.
 Recovery time is short, and there are fewer complications and side effects.[1]